-Rutabaga's Josh Kestelman Scholarship Fund is a central part of our ongoing commitment to make paddling accessible to all.
-We are committed to the idea that time on the water gives people a deeper connection to the natural world, to the waters that surround our community, and to themselves.
-Our scholarship fund is a critical part of our efforts to make sure that time on the water is available to anyone.
+Rutabaga is committed to making paddling be accessible to people of all ages, from all walks of life.
+Time on the water gives people a deeper connection to the natural world, to the waters that surround our community, and to themselves.
+The Josh Kestelman Scholarship Fund is a critical part of our efforts to make sure that time on the water is available to everyone.

-Josh Kestelman was a dedicated instructor for our outdoor programs.
-His passion was to get youth on the water and the scholarship fund honors and supports the work he did to share his love of the water with others before his life was cut short by cancer.
+Josh Kestelman was a dedicated instructor for Rutabaga Outdoor Programs.
+His passion was to get youth on the water.
+This scholarship fund honors and supports the work he did to share his love of the water with others before his life was cut short by cancer in his early 20s.

-The fund exists because members of our community, and paddlers from near and far, have given us the resources to keep serving kids.
-Every donation, large or small is a chance for more kids to get out on the water.
-A special thanks to our partners who gave significant contributions to our programming - Jeff Noltner with Positive Currents & Hooper Corporation
+This fund exists because members of the paddling community, near and far, have donated the resources to help Rutabaga to keep serving kids.
+Every donation, large or small, is a chance for more kids to get out on the water.
+A special thanks to those partners who have given significant contributions to this programming: Jeff Noltner with Positive Currents & Hooper Corporation

 , and IRONMAN Wisconsin